securefederatedai/openfl/ROADMAP.md

 But there are *many* other types of workflows that can't be easily represented purely by training / validation tasks performed on a collaborator with a single model.
 An example is training a Federated Generative Adversarial Network (GAN); because this may be represented by separate generative and discriminator models, and could leak information about a collaborator dataset, the interface we provide should allow for better control over what gets sent over the network and how.
-Another common request we get if for validation with an aggregator dataset after training.
+Another common request we get is for validation with an aggregator's dataset after training.
 Today there is not a great way to enable this in OpenFL.

 For these reasons, we are planning to add *experimental support* for complex distributed workflows in OpenFL 1.5, with the following goals: